Mayo Clinic Care Network Content

 Here are some tips to help you become more assertive:

 • Use 'I' statements.
-Using "I" statements lets others know what you're thinking or feeling without sounding accusatory.
+Using I statements lets others know what you're thinking or feeling without sounding accusatory.
 For instance, say, "I disagree," rather than, "You're wrong."
 If you have a request, say, "I would like you to help with this" rather than, "You need to do this."
-Keep your requests simple and specific.
+Keep your requests simple, specific and clear.

 • Practice saying no. If you have a hard time turning down requests, try saying, "No, I can't do that now."
-Don't hesitate — be direct.
+Remember that no is a complete sentence and you don't need to explain why you choose to say no. Don't hesitate — be direct.
 If an explanation is appropriate, keep it brief.

 • Use body language.
 Communication isn't just verbal.
 Act confident even if you aren't feeling it.
 Keep an upright posture, but lean forward a bit.
 Make regular eye contact.
 Maintain a neutral or positive facial expression.
 Don't cross your arms or legs.
+Face the person.
 Practice assertive body language in front of a mirror or with a friend or colleague.
+In addition to what you say, your body language and facial expressions are also important.

 • Start small.
 At first, practice your new skills in situations that are low risk.
 For instance, try out your assertiveness on a partner or friend before tackling a difficult situation at work.
-Evaluate yourself afterward and tweak your approach as necessary.
+Evaluate yourself afterward and adjust your approach as needed.